quickresolve/Dojo-practice/notes.md

 Two global functions included in Dojo's AMD loader: require & define

 require enables you to load modules and use them, while define allows you to define your own modules.

+##How it works

+AMD loaders operate asynchronously, and in JavaScript asynchronous operation is implemented with callbacks.
+The AMD loader will automatically load all sub-dependencies for a requested module, so only the modules that you need to use directly should be in your dependency list.